-The discussion draft, titled "The Resilient Federal Forests Act of 2017," is a compilation of the best legislative concepts introduced in this and previous Congresses to address the disastrous consequences of catastrophic wildfire and other threats to our nation's federal forests and the Forest Service (FS) and Bureau of Land Management's (BLM) inability to address those threats.
+The "Resilient Federal Forests Act of 2017," is a compilation of the best legislative concepts introduced in this and previous Congresses to address the disastrous consequences of catastrophic wildfire and other threats to our nation's federal forests and the Forest Service (FS) and Bureau of Land Management's (BLM) inability to address those threats.

-The Discussion Draft does the following for our federal forests:
+The legislation does the following for our federal forests:

-- Utilizes tools that the FS and BLM can implement immediately to reduce the threat of catastrophic wildfire, insect and disease infestation and damage to municipal watersheds. - Utilizes tools that the FS and BLM can implement immediately to quickly remove dead trees after wildfires (in limited areas) to pay for reforestation and rehabilitation after fire. - Incentivizes collaboration and speeds the implementation of collaborative projects. - Creates a pilot program to resolve legal challenges against forest management activities through binding arbitration, providing outside organizations the opportunity to offer an alternative to the challenged activity to be weighed against the FS or BLM proposal by an independent arbitrator.
+- Utilizes tools that the FS and BLM can implement immediately to reduce the threat of catastrophic wildfire, insect and disease infestation and damage to municipal watersheds. - Utilizes tools that the FS and BLM can implement immediately to quickly remove dead trees after wildfires (in limited areas) to pay for reforestation and rehabilitation after fire and reduce threats to infrastructure and human health and safety. - Incentivizes collaboration and speeds the implementation of collaborative projects. - Creates a pilot program to resolve legal challenges against forest management activities through binding arbitration, providing outside organizations the opportunity to offer an alternative to the challenged activity to be weighed against the FS or BLM proposal by an independent arbitrator. - Simplifies environmental process requirements, reduces project planning times and lowers the cost of implementing forest management projects while still ensuring robust protection of the environment through thorough environmental review.

-- Simplifies environmental process requirements, reduces project planning times and reduces the cost of implementing forest management projects while still ensuring robust protection of the environment through thorough environmental review. - Encourages and speeds wildlife habitat improvement for wild turkey, ruffed grouse, elk and deer and other "early seral" species.
-The Forest Service is significantly behind on its targets for this type of wildlife habitat. - Creates no new requirements-no new mapping, planning, or reports. - Updates and modernizes the Secure Rural Schools law and reauthorizes the Resource Advisory Committees (RACs) that have brought diverse viewpoints together to solve national forest management problems. - Provides new methods of funding Forest Service and BLM projects such as 'revolving funds' for projects on national forests funded by states (Montana, New Mexico and Oregon have made efforts to fund national forest projects to prevent catastrophic wildfire).
+- Encourages and speeds wildlife habitat improvement for wild turkey, ruffed grouse, elk and deer and other "early seral" species.
+The FS is significantly behind on its targets for this type of wildlife habitat. - Creates no new requirements-no new mapping, planning, or reports. - Updates and modernizes the Secure Rural Schools law and further empowers the Resource Advisory Committees (RACs) that have brought diverse viewpoints together to solve national forest management problems. - Provides new methods of funding FS and BLM projects such as 'revolving funds' for projects on national forests funded by states (Montana, New Mexico and Oregon have made efforts to fund national forest projects to prevent catastrophic wildfire).